CatwalkDev/Catwalk/README.md

 - Bloop: Make your cat feel productive!
 - Keyboard: Make your cat feel like a great novelist!
 - Purr: Make your cat happy!
-- Hiss: Subtly tell your cat to get the f*** off of your keyboard.
+- Hiss: Subtly tell your cat to get the f*** off of your keyboard!

 ## Install
 Grab the latest **`Catwalk.app.zip`** from the [Releases page](../../releases), unzip it,